NinVoido/spotify-vpn/doc/man-sections/link-options.rst

-  This option will keep a disk copy of the current replay protection state (i.e. the most recent packet timestamp and sequence number received from the remote peer), so that if an OpenVPN session is stopped and restarted, it will reject any replays of packets which were already received by the prior session.
+  This option will keep a disk copy of the current replay protection state (i.e. the most recent packet timestamp and sequence number received from the remote peer), so that if an spotify session is stopped and restarted, it will reject any replays of packets which were already received by the prior session.